patricoferris/ocurrent-doc/src/1-section/the-domain-specific-language/index.md

 date: 2020-11-20 13:38:10 +00:00
 toc: true
 resources:
-  - title: Adaptive Function Programming
+  - title: Adaptive Functional Programming
     description: The paper that the OCurrent eDSL for incrementalism is based on
     url: https://www.cs.cmu.edu/~guyb/papers/popl02.pdf
 ---